-In 2003 Fr.
-Kent moved to Baltimore to become the first Executive Director of a start-up CDFI (community development financial institution) serving low-wealth people and communities of the Baltimore region by offering loans, technical assistance, and innovative products and services that build wealth and create opportunity.
-In 2008, Fr.
-Kent returned to Washington and served as Assistant Rector at Grace Episcopal Church, Silver Spring, where he led youth ministries and served as Chaplain of the affiliated day school, while also sharing with Rev. Janice the liturgical roles, and broader leadership and management of the parish.
-Fr.
-Kent also served as Priest-in-Charge during the leadership transition following Rev. Janice’s retirement.
+In 2003 Father Kent moved to Baltimore to lead a start-up faith-based CDFI (community development financial institution) serving low-wealth people and communities by offering loans, technical assistance, and innovative products and services that build wealth and create opportunity.
+In 2008 he returned to Washington and served as Assistant Rector at Grace Episcopal Church, Silver Spring, where he led youth ministries and served as Chaplain of Grace Episcopal Day School.
+More recently, Father Kent served as Interim Associate Rector at St Patrick’s Episcopal Church.